Need to take the CASPer for medical school? Read on to learn more about the new CASPer exam format, how it’s scored, and more!

 The CASPer (Computer-Based Assessment for Sampling Personal Characteristics) is a form of situational judgment test (SJT) run and developed by Altus Assessments Inc. The psychological test presents realistic, hypothetical scenarios which you must answer questions about.

 You want to register for the CASPer at least three days before your preferred test date.
 It takes time for the system to process your payment and verify your identity, so don’t wait until the last minute to register.
-If you require accommodations, you should complete your registration for the CASPer at least three weeks before the test date.
+If you require accommodations, you should complete your CASPer registration at least three weeks before the test date.

 To register for a CASPer test, you must create a CASPer account with the following: